miyatakoji/bet-ondo/README.md

 StakersPeople

-- who have surplus tokens on Aptos or Mina
+- who have surplus tokens on Aptos or Mina or Manta Network
 - Stake in the BetOnDo Protocol.

 Management bot